-Is underinsured motorist coverage necessary?
+Is Michigan underinsured motorist coverage necessary?

 Yes.
 For all of the reasons I’ve discussed above.
 If your insurance agent is not offering you this important contractual coverage, you should be finding a new insurance agent.

-Is underinsured motorist coverage worth it?
+Is Michigan underinsured motorist coverage worth it?

-Yes.
-Underinsured motorist coverage is worth it because it is so vital to protecting you and your family if you’re seriously injured in a car accident caused by an underinsured driver.
+Yes, Michigan underinsured motorist coverage is worth it because it is so vital to protecting you and your family if you’re seriously injured in a car accident caused by an underinsured driver.
 It is also very inexpensive.

 For the price of a movie ticket and a box of popcorn, a driver can easily purchase UIM coverage for the coverage limits that our attorneys are recommending ($500,000/$1 million).

-Second, even if an injured person does have health insurance, if his or her injuries require medical care and treatment that is not covered by health insurance, or that exceeds the applicable care available under the health insurance or that exceeds the applicable No-Fault PIP medical benefits coverage level in Michigan after July 1, 2020, then UIM coverage will allow the injured person to pursue a claim for “excess” No-Fault PIP medical benefits.
+Even if an injured person does have health insurance, if his or her injuries require medical care and treatment that is not covered by health insurance, or that exceeds the applicable care available under the health insurance or that exceeds the applicable No-Fault PIP medical benefits coverage level in Michigan after July 1, 2020, then UIM coverage will allow the injured person to pursue a claim for “excess” No-Fault PIP medical benefits.

 Yes.
-Whereas collision and comprehensive coverage will cover physical damage to your car or truck, only underinsured motorist coverage will cover pain and suffering compensation and “excess” Michigan No-Fault medical benefits as a result of a car accident caused by an underinsured driver.
+Whereas collision and comprehensive coverage will cover physical damage to your car or truck, only Michigan underinsured motorist coverage will cover pain and suffering compensation and “excess” Michigan No-Fault medical benefits as a result of a car accident caused by an underinsured driver.

-Is underinsured motorist coverage required?
+Is Michigan underinsured motorist coverage required?